Lectures on Jacques Herbrand as a Logician: 's Second Proof of the Consistency of Arithmetic

 \end{description}

-The \nth 2 step is a prototypical example to demonstrate how \herbrandsfundamentaltheorem\ helps to answer seemingly non-finitistic semantical questions on infinite structures with the help of infinitely many finite sub-structures. \ Notice that such a semantical argumentation is finitistically acceptable if and only if the structures are all finite and effectively constructible. \ And the latter is always the case for \herbrand's work on logic.
+The \nth 2 step is a prototypical example to demonstrate how \herbrandsfundamentaltheorem\ helps to answer seemingly non-finitistic semantical questions on infinite structures with the help of infinitely many finite sub-structures. \ Note that such a semantical argumentation is finitistically acceptable if and only if the structures are all finite and effectively constructible. \ And the latter is always the case for \herbrand's work on logic. {Herbrand's Fundamental Theorem!{\em application}|)}

 As the theory of all recursive functions is sufficiently expressive, there is the question why \herbrand's second consistency proof does not imply the inconsistency of arithmetic by \goedelssecondincompletenesstheorem? \ \herbrand\ explains that we cannot have the theory of {\em all}\/ total recursive functions because they are not recursively enumerable. \ More precisely, an evaluation function for an enumerable set of recursive functions cannot be contained in this set by the standard diagonalization argument.